FELT PICKERS

 The 1911 American Felt Company catalog included three pages of voicing tools.
 This increase of choices in voicing tools, as compared to only two in the 1885 H. S. catalog, was typical of the product offerings in the industry across the board during this time period.

-Four voicing tools from the 1920s and ’30s.
+Six voicing tools from the 1920s and ’30s.
 These have handles which are screwed into the ferrule, and inside, the handle is drilled out to provide storage for extra needles.
-The voicer on the right is straight, the others have a bent or curved needle holder.
-The smaller Lyon and Healy voicing tool is taken apart and you can just barely see the handle drilled out for storing additional needles.
+All of the voicer on the right is straight, with the exception of the Hale voicing tool in the back, which has a bent or curved needle holder.
+The smaller Lyon and Healy voicing tool is taken apart and you can see the handle drilled out for storing additional needles.
 It’s actually a C. H. Lang design and was included in the 1899 poster illustrating his tools.
 The Lyon and Healy has only two set screws compared to the Hale design which has four.
 Hale derived his design for this type of voicer from Lang.
 Each handle has a slightly different shape.

 C.H.
 Lang rarely used rosewood in his tools; it showed that he regarded his voicing tool as special.
 Lang tuning tool handles were primarily ebonite (hard rubber); regulating tool handles were ebonite, stained hardwood, or mahogany.
 The Lyon & Healy voicing tool shown here has a mahogany handle, which was less expensive than rosewood, even then.